frianowzki/aztec-sequencer-node/README.md

 #
 ### Hit enter and wait for it.

-If it successfully registered you can check it from `operator | start-here` and use the command `operator my-stats`.
+If it successfully registered you can check it from `operator | start-here` and use the command `/operator my-stats` and enter your validator address.
+##### NOTE: Currently there is a daily registration quota each day, if you missed it now you can try tomorrow.

 #
 #